User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in New Zealand (available online or on-site) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led, live training in New Zealand (online or onsite) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.

 By the end of this training, participants will be able to: